AliHodaei80/UT-Messenger/README.md

 <br>
 `about <username>`
 <br>
-Hint: about command dispaly more info about specific user.
+Hint: about command dispalys more info about a specific user.
 #### dispalying received messages
 This command will show received messages that you received from the user.
 <br>